numerodix/ansicolor/README.rst

     # if you don't have `mkvirtualenv` & `workon` functions in your shell
     $ sudo apt install virtualenvwrapper

+    # creating the virtual env the first time
     $ mkvirtualenv ansicolor
     (ansicolor) $ pip install -r dev-requirements.txt

+    # re-activating the virtual env next time
+    $ workon ansicolor

 Running tests